Spin characters of the symmetric group which are proportional to linear characters in characteristic 2: Background

 drawn in the plane using the English convention.
 We call the elements of the Young diagram the \emph{nodes} of $\la$.
 In general, a node means an element of $\bbn^2$.
 We may not distinguish between a partition and its Young diagram; for example, given partitions \(\la\) and \(\mu\), we write: \begin{itemize} \item \(\la \cap \mu\) for the partition with Young diagram the intersection of the Young diagrams of \(\la\) and \(\mu\); \item \(\mu \subseteq \la\) to mean that every node of \(\mu\) is also a node of \(\la\); \item \(\la \ydsm \mu\) for the set of nodes of \(\la\) which are not nodes of \(\mu\), provided that \(\mu \subseteq \la\). \end{itemize}

+The \emph{conjugate} of a partition \(\la\), denoted \(\la'\), is the partition whose Young diagram is obtained by reflecting that of \(\la\) in the main diagonal.
+Thus the parts of \(\la'\) are the lengths of the columns of \(\la\).

 A node $(r,c)$ of $\la$ is \emph{removable} if it can be removed from $[\la]$ to leave the Young diagram of a smaller partition (that is, if $c=\la_r>\la_{r+1}$), while a node not in $\la$ is an addable node of $\la$ if it can be added to $[\la]$ to produce a Young diagram of a larger partition.
 The \emph{rim} of a partition $\la$ is the set of nodes $(r,c)\in[\la]$ such that $(r+1,c+1)\notin[\la]$.
 All removable nodes lie in the rim, but not all nodes in the rim are removable.
+We denote by \(\la^{-\eps}\) the partition obtained by removing all removable \(\eps\)-nodes.

 If $\la,\mu\in\scrp(n)$, then we say that $\la$ \emph{dominates} $\mu$ (and write $\la\dom\mu$) if

 for every $r\gs0$.
 Another way of saying this is that $[\mu]$ can be obtained from $[\la]$ by moving some nodes to lower positions.